khval/AmosKittens/commands.md

 	This command return string "Volume name:size free", unlike Amos Pro this command does support large hard drives over 2Gbytes.

+**Dfree**

+	This command returns free bytes on current drive/partition.
+Amos Kitten follow AMOS pro standard, and is using singed integer as return values.
+To avoid returning negative numbers when over 2GBytes, this command will return 2Gbytes if is more than 2Gbytes free.

+	Use command "Disk Info$" command to get correct number of bytes free.

 **Screen Colour**

 	Will always return 256 colors, even if you have opened screens with just 8 colors. this not bug,